dots-tb/ps3-psvresigner/README.md

 # ps3-psvresigner
 by [@dots_tb](https://github.com/dots-tb) - Resigns non-console specific PS3 PSV savefiles.
 PSV files embed PS1 and PS2 save data.
 This program does not inject save files and only signs!
+These work on non-hacked consoles with OFW.
 With help from the CBPS (https://discord.gg/2nDCbxJ) , especially:

  [@AnalogMan151](https://github.com/AnalogMan151)